 The Wayland Partnership Sensory Garden: a calm and quiet space for the local community

 The garden was opened by the Bishop of Norwich who has long been a supporter of the Partnership and its work.
-Local people have kindly donated plants and equipment, and one local resident, also a gallery volunteer, kindly sponsors the upkeep of one of our flowerbeds.
-We now have a small band of local volunteers who plant and maintain the garden on a weekly / bimonthly basis.
+Local people have kindly donated plants, equipment, and their time as volunteers.
+We now have a small band of local volunteers who plant and maintain the garden.

 We are always looking for more volunteers to assist us with the upkeep and maintenance of the garden, be it some occasional weeding or watering the plants, please contact the partnership if this is something you feel that you could help with.